Line-of-sight shear in SLACS strong lenses I: shear and mass model parametrisations: Results and discussion

 In \autoref{fig:min1}, \autoref{fig:min2}, \autoref{fig:min3}, and \autoref{fig:min4}, we show the results of our lens modelling with the minimal LOS shear model, and the other model components described above.
 The first column of these figures shows the image data for each strong lens; the second column shows the model reconstruction of the image and associated $\chi^2$ value; the third column shows the residual difference between the data and model; the fourth column shows the reconstruction of the source; and the fifth and final column shows the 1D marginalised posterior distribution of the LOS shear magnitude, $|\gamma_{\rm LOS}|$, for that system.
 The posterior samples for this quantity are computed directly from the posterior samples of the individual shear components, $\gamma_1$ and $\gamma_2$.

 In \autoref{fig:shearhist}, we show the histogram of the magnitude of the LOS shears measured in our sample of 23 lenses in solid blue, compared with the histogram of the `external' shear found in the same lenses by \cite{Shajib2021}.
-From this figure, we can see that our shear measurements are very consistent with the previous study by \cite{Shajib2021}, with the exception of the single outlier SDSSJ1531-0105 at $|\gamma_{\rm LOS}| = 0.22 \pm 0.03$.
+From this figure, we can see that our shear measurements are very consistent with the previous study by \cite{Shajib2021}, with the exception of the two outliers SDSSJ1112+0826 at $|\gamma_{\rm LOS}| = 0.23 \pm 0.03$ and SDSSJ1531$-$0105 at $|\gamma_{\rm LOS}| = 0.21 \pm 0.03$.

+We note that the majority of the reduced $\chi^2$ values for our fits are smaller than unity, indicative of over-fitting.
+During the trial-and-error experimentation described above to select a maximum order for the shapelets in the source model, $n_{\rm max}$, we noticed a trade-off between choosing relatively inflexible shapelets i.e. a small $n_{\rm max}$, leading to a reduced $\chi^2$ close to unity but prominent residuals between model and data; or choosing a more flexible set of shapelets, leading to a model that reproduces the data to the noise level, but has a $\chi^2$ on average below unity.
+We chose to prioritise the reduction of residuals over larger $\chi^2$ values.
+In future work, a fully Bayesian model comparison approach will be taken.

+Furthermore, some of our reconstructed sources show `ringing' features characteristic of Gaussian shapelets.
+Exponential shapelets may mitigate this issue, but, as described in \autoref{subsec:models}, we found generally poorer fits i.e. strong residuals between model and data, when fitting a subset of these lenses with exponential shapelets.